discosultan/test-assignments/adnuf/README.md

 dotnet run -p src/Adnuf.WebAPI token=<funda_token>
 ```

-List top 10 agents with most properties on sale:
+List top 10 agents with most properties on sale.
+Note that initial request can take a long time
+because the service needs to traverse through all properties but is being rate limited:

 ```sh
 curl localhost:5000/agent/top_by_properties?city=amsterdam&limit=10